First United Building

 The First United Building, formerly known and still commonly referred to as Perez-Samanillo Building, is an Art Deco building on Escolta Street in Binondo, Manila, Philippines.
-It was designed by Andrés P. Luna, the son of renowned painter Juan Luna, and was the tallest building in Manila when it was completed in 1928.
+It was designed by Andrés P. Luna, the son of renowned painter Juan N. Luna, and was the tallest building in Manila when it was completed in 1928.

 History

 Early years

 The First United Building, alternatively known as the Perez–Samanillo Building was built in 1928 for Luis Perez Samanillo at the time when Escolta was considered a financial center.
 The Erlanger & Galinger, and Hale Shoe Company moved in to the building in February 1928, and was followed by leather goods store Riu Hermanos.
 In 1936, Berg's Department Store set up shop on the building's ground floor.
 The Perez–Samanillo Building also hosted diplomatic missions with the consulates of France and Panama becoming tenants of the building in 1933.

 The building was left significantly damaged following the aftermath of World War II but was later repaired.
-In 1951, Chinese businessman Sy Liang Ten of the Syliangten family bought Berg's from its original American owner, Ernest Berg.
+In 1951, Chinese businessman Sy Lian Teng of the Sylianteng family bought Berg's from its original German owner, Ernest Berg.

 First United Building

 The Perez–Samanillo Building was put on sale around 1964 It was bought by José Cojuangco, who owns United Bank a tenant of the building, in 1968.
 The Cojuangcos held the building for 11 years.
-In 1979 the parts of the building was acquired by Danding Cojuangco and the Syliangteng family.
+In 1979 the parts of the building was acquired by Danding Cojuangco and the Sylianteng family.

 In the 1970s to the 1980s, the building hosted various film production studios namely RVQ Productions of comedian Dolphy (1974–2012), Nora Villamor (NV) Productions of actress and producer Nora Aunor (1973–1985), GC Films which is associated with Rolando and Gabby Concepcion (1982-1984), and Essex Films of Danny Zialcita.
 Berg's Department Store, a main landmark in Escolta, closed sometime in 1982.

-The Syliangtengs made a conscious effort to maintain the building through an "adaptive reuse" approach.
+The Syliantengs made a conscious effort to maintain the building through an "adaptive reuse" approach.
 The First United Building Community Museum was established to honor the wish of Sy Lian Teng, the family patriarch, to set up a museum using his collection of old photos and other archival materials.
 The museum opened in May 2015.
 It features Escolta's history as a major shopping and financial district in Manila.

 A year later, HUB: Make Lab, an incubator for creative startups akin to the Chelsea Market along with Fred's Revolucion, an artist-run bar and The Den Coffee & Contemporary Culture, a coffee shop and a space for contemporary artists, all opened in 2016 after the successful efforts by the Escolta Commercial Association Inc. to revive the street along with the bi-monthly Escolta Block Party.
 Their operations was disrupted during the COVID-19 pandemic in 2020 but since then, HUB: Make Lab and its sister tenants, has since then resumed operations.